In order for students to receive exam accommodations, each exam must be booked through the Access Resource Centre (ARC).

 - Final exams during the Spring/Summer are written during regular office hours.

-* Exam accommodations are for approved registered students only.
+* Exam accommodations are for students registered with the ARC.